FrHorschig/kant-search-frontend/README.md

   frhorschig/kant-search-frontend
 ```

-The `/etc/nginx/ssl` directory inside the Docker container is used by the Nginx server, so make sure to use this path or adjust the Nginx configuration to match your own path.
+The `/etc/nginx/ssl` directory inside the Docker container is used by the Nginx server, so make sure to use this path or adjust the Nginx configuration in `deployment/ksgui.conf` to match your own path.

 ### Using Nginx

 - ensure that Nginx is installed on your system
-- download the zipped dist files and unzip the dist files to a directory of your choice
+- download the zipped dist files and unzip them to a directory of your choice
 - download the Nginx configuration file and adjust it if necessary
 - start the Nginx server